 Process of Divorce in Illinois

 The process of divorce can be intimidating.
-At Stern Perkoski in Evanston, Chicago and Lake Forest, we are dedicated to supporting you and providing clarity throughout the process.
+At Stern Perkoski Mendez in Evanston, Chicago, Lake Forest and Oak Brook, we are dedicated to supporting you and providing clarity throughout the process.
 That’s why we created this basic overview of the legal process of divorce in Chicago, Illinois and the other suburbs where we practice.
 Each case will be unique, so contact us at any time to review the specifics of your family law case.

 What is the divorce process in Illinois?